ALIMA’s Board of Directors

 Nadège Karo N’zue

-A graduate of the Abidjan Health Workers Training Institute, Nadège N’zue Karo has worked in humanitarian organizations such as Médecins Sans Frontières and Save The Children in her home country, Côte d’Ivoire, for many years.
-After 3 years in the public service, she began work with ALIMA in January 2016.
-She has also been a midwife manager and a neonatal emergency obstetric care trainer in the Central African Republic for ALIMA.
+Nadège N’zue Karo, a graduate of the Health Workers Training Institute in Abidjan, has worked for many years with humanitarian organizations such as Médecins Sans Frontières and Save The Children in her home country, Côte d’Ivoire.
+After three years of public service, she started working with ALIMA in January 2016.
+She has also worked for ALIMA as a midwife manager and as a trainer in emergency obstetric care for newborns in the Central African Republic.